-[Written in October 2011, less than a month after the occupation began, this commentary presents a strategy that still seems the best way forward for the Occupy movement and the country. - Ed.]
+[Written in October 2011, less than a month after the Wall Street occupation began, this commentary presents a strategy that still seems the best way forward for the progressive movement and the country. - Ed.]

 One Occupy Wall Street (OWS) stalwart has stated, "This is the most important thing in our lifetimes—and it's happening right now!"
-I cannot disagree.
+I can't disagree.
 I support and have frequented the OWS encampment in New York City since its beginning.
 I want to see the movement succeed because I support most, if not all of the issues represented there, not least of which is protecting our planet.
-So I offer this “Restore Democracy Plan,” which came from discussions over many days between myself and many other folks at Occupy Wall Street, New York, as the best and perhaps only chance for Occupy to achieve, not only some, but all of its disparate aims.
+So I offer this “Restore Democracy Plan,” which came from discussions over many days with other folks at Occupy Wall Street, New York, as the best and perhaps only chance for Occupy to achieve, not only some, but all of its disparate aims.

 The "Restore Democracy Plan" in Brief